giacomofiu/D2Resurrected-AttackRatingBoost/README.md

 # D2Resurrected-AttackRatingBoost
-A Diablo 2 Resurrected mod which boosts attack rating of melee attacks for both your character and mercenaries.
+A Diablo 2 Resurrected mod which boosts attack rating of melee attacks for both your characters and mercenaries.

 ## How to install
 Download mod files by clicking on "<> Code" then "Download ZIP" at top right.